The Six-Month Sprint: What Clean Energy Developers Must Do Before July 4

 The practical effect: July 4, 2026 is a de facto termination date for wind and solar credits unless your project is already far enough along to break ground in the next five months.

 It gets more complicated.
-A July 7, 2025 Executive Order directed Treasury to restrict "broad safe harbors unless a substantial portion of a subject facility has been built."
-Treasury responded with IRS Notice 2025-42, issued in August 2025, which signals where things are headed.
+A July 7, 2025 Executive Order directed Treasury to restrict “broad safe harbors unless a substantial portion of a subject facility has been built.”
+Treasury responded with IRS Notice 2025-42, issued in August 2025.

-What counts as physical work?
-Ground-breaking, foundation installation, or on-site assembly of major components.
-Preliminary activities like site surveying, permitting, or even road building may not qualify.
+The two methods work differently.
+The 5% Safe Harbor is satisfied by incurring 5% of total project costs.
+The Physical Work Test requires actual construction activity on the project site, such as ground-breaking, foundation installation, or on-site assembly of major components.
+Preliminary activities like site surveying, permitting, or road building may not qualify.

 As if the July 4 deadline weren’t enough, 2026 marks the first year that Foreign Entity of Concern restrictions actually apply to clean energy tax credits.